-has been performing since the age of 13.
+Hunter has been performing since the age of 13.
 Growing up in the diverse music scene of Gainesville, FL., Hunter began playing active roles in groups of all Genres.
 Throughout his time spent in Gainesville, Hunter flourished in the Ska, Reggae, Hip-Hop, Folk, Rock, Jazz, and Afro-Beat sectors of the local music landscape.

-The summer after graduating Indiana University, Hunter toured North America as a featured performer with the Media Noche Trio, culminating with a performance at the famed Catalina Club in Los Angeles, CA. as part of their on-going Young Artists Jazz Series.
+After graduating Indiana University in 2012, Hunter toured North America as a featured performer with the MediaNoche Trio, culminating with a performance at the famed Catalina Club in Los Angeles as part of their on-going Young Artists Jazz Series.

 During 2014, Hunter spent the spring touring with The Sammy Figueroa Grammy Experience Band aboard the Norwegian Getaway.
 After attending the prestigious Ravinia Stean’s Music Institute at the invitation of distinguished professor and NEA Jazz Master David Baker, Hunter moved to Chicago to attend DePaul University’s Jazz Studies Program as a master’s student under the direction of department head Dana Hall and saxophonist Scott Burns.
-In October 2014, Hunter returned to Florida at the invitation of Les Demerle to be a featured artist at the 2014 Amelia Island Jazz Festival alongside Les, Randy Brecker, and Tony Monaco.
+In October 2014, Hunter returned to Florida at the invitation of Les Demerle to be a featured artist at the 2014 Amelia Island Jazz Festival alongside DeMerle, Randy Brecker, and Tony Monaco.